r-lib/otel/README.md

 ## Shiny apps

-otel has convenience functions to tie otel sessions to Shiny sessions:
+otel has convenience functions to tie otel spans to Shiny sessions:

 - Call `start_shiny_app()` from the `global.R` file, before the app starts up.
-- Call `start_shiny_session()` from the server function, at the start of a new session, and pass the Shiny session object to it.
+- Call `start_shiny_session()` from the server function, at the start of a new Shiny session, and pass the Shiny session object to it.
   `start_shiny_session()` creates a long lasting OpenTelemetry span in `session$userData$otel_span`.
 This span represents the Shiny session, see ‘Concurrency’ above.